Li-Yizhan/Li-Yizhan/docs/Science/NeuralNetwork/SetupAndBasicReLUCalculus.md

 &= \Phi
 \end{align*}$$

-Next, we can check the new architecture of network $\Psi(x)$ and see if the claimed properties are all satisfied.
+Next, we can check the new architecture of network $\Psi(x)$ and see that the claimed properties are indeed all satisfied.

+For the sake of simplicity of expositioin, <ins>we state the following two lemmas only for networks of the same depth</ins>, the extension to the general case follows by straightforward application of **Lemma 2.4**.

+---